free things to do in New York City

 Book Discussion | Science Fiction Book Discussion Group

 Meet and discuss Science Fiction you have recently read.
-Bring your imagination and creativity - and make your presentation truly out of this world!
-The group may also discuss Science Fiction-related topics, including books, comic books, films, television programs, and conventions.
+Bring your imagination and creativity - and more make your presentation truly out of this world!
+The group may also discuss Science Fiction-related topics, including books, comic books, films, television programs, and conventions. less

 New York City, NY; NYC